 In a medium saucepan, bring the water (for the rice) to the boil.
 Add the jasmine rice, stir, cover with a lid and reduce the heat to low.
 Cook for 12 minutes, then remove the pan from the heat and keep covered until the rice is tender and all the water is absorbed, 10-15 minutes.
 TIP: The rice will finish cooking in its own steam so don't peek!

 While the rice is cooking, finely grate the garlic (or use a garlic press).
 Finely grate the ginger.
 In a small bowl, combine the garlic, ginger, soy sauce, brown sugar and water (for the sauce).
-In a medium bowl, place the beef strips and 1/2 the ginger-soy mixture (you'll use the remaining mixture in step 6).
+In a medium bowl, combine the beef strips and 1/2 the ginger-soy mixture (you'll use the remaining mixture in step 6).
 Set aside.
-TIP: If possible, let the beef marinate for 10-15 minutes to help develop flavour.
+TIP: If possible, let the beef marinate for 10-15 minutes to help develop the flavours.

 In a medium frying pan, heat a drizzle of olive oil over a medium-high heat.
 Add the carrot and sugar snap peas and cook until just softened, 2 minutes.
 Set aside on a plate, covered to keep warm.
 Return the pan to a medium-high heat and add 1/2 the beef strips.
 Cook, stirring often, until cooked through, 1-2 minutes.
 Transfer to a medium bowl and cover to keep warm.
 Repeat with the remaining beef strips.
 TIP: Cooking the beef in batches keeps it tender.

 Divide the black sesame rice between bowls and top with the Korean beef, carrot, sugar snap peas and cucumber.
 TIP: You can toss everything together to serve if you'd prefer!
 Drizzle with the remaining ginger-soy mixture.
-Top with the fried egg and a pinch of chilli flakes (if using).
+Top with the fried eggs (if using) and a pinch of chilli flakes (if using).
 Serve with the mayonnaise mixture.
-TIP: For the low-calorie option, omit the egg and serve with 1/2 the rice.
+TIP: For the low-calorie option, serve with 1/2 the rice and without the egg.